willwh/hook.io/ReadMe.md

     |  |  |  | |  `--'  | |  `--'  | |  .  \    __   |  | |  `--'  |
     |__|  |__|  \______/   \______/  |__|\__\  (__)  |__|  \______/

-    a hook input/output framework written in node.js
+    a full featured i/o framework for node.js

 # v0.4.0

+## Choose from an extensive library of tiny, independent, autonomous "hooks" that emit and receive events to seamlessly compose robust i/o scenarios

 # Features :